 First Nations communities can apply through their First Nation Infrastructure Investment Plan.

 For more details, consult the First Nation Infrastructure Fund Program guide.

 The deadline to submit your First Nation Infrastructure Investment Plan is in the fall of each year.
 There is no deadline to receive FNIF funding.

 How to apply

-There is no need to apply.
-Projects are identified, reviewed and selected by INAC, based on the First Nation Infrastructure Investment Plans.
+Projects are identified, reviewed and selected by Indigenous Services Canada (ISC), based on the First Nation Infrastructure Investment Plans.

-Contact your INAC regional office to learn more.
+Contact your ISC regional office to learn more.